 This page will describe management of our web site as regards processing the personal data of users that visit us.

-This information is provided – also in pursuance of Section 13 of Legislative Decree no. 196/2003 – to any entity having to do with the web-based services that are made available by via electronic networks as from the following address:
+This information is provided – also in pursuance to article 13 of the EU Regulation 2016/679 of the European Parliament and of the Council of 27th April 2016 concerning the protection of natural persons with reference to the processing of their personal data, as well as the free circulation of such data (General Data Protection Regulation, hereinafter also called “GDPR” or “Regulation”) – to any entity having to do with the web-based services that are made available by via electronic networks as from the following address: www.helitaly.com

 The information provided only applies to our web site and does not concern any web sites that may be visited by an user via external links.